Most of us are guilty of #15.

 Mistake #7: Letting pets sleep on the bed

-For many whose best friend is their pet, this is a hard pill to swallow.
-While human-animal co-sleeping has been practiced for thousands of years, it also comes with some negative side effects.
+For some of us, having our pet sleep on our bed provides comfort.
+But for a lot of us, it comes with some issues and for many whose best friend is their pet, this is a hard pill to swallow.
+While human-animal co-sleeping has been practised for thousands of years, it also comes with some negative side effects.
 Some parasites and bacteria carried by cats and dogs can be transferred to humans, leading to skin infections and increased allergies.
 Meanwhile, a restless pet who doesn't sleep through the night can disrupt their human's sleep.
-The extra heat emitted by a pet cat or dog can also disturb their human's body temperature, which is important to regulate throughout the night.
+The extra heat emitted by a pet cat or dog can also disturb their human body temperature, which is important to regulate throughout the night.
 Finally, letting your pet sleep on the bed with you in some cases affects the pet's psychology, causing them to be more protective than they need to be.

 Solution: Ask your pet to sleep on its own bed on the ground.
 Failing that, encourage them to sleep on a special blanket at the foot of your bed, and be consistent about the rules.